callumargent/ITProfile/index.md

 ### Study
 I chose to study online at RMIT because it allowed me the most flexibility with work and other parts of life in general, providing me with a good balance.
 I also personally find studying online a lot more interactive and engaging than sitting in a classroom, allowing me to better focus on the content and absorb more of the information.
 It also allows me to study at my own pace and take the extra time I need to work through the course if other things come up.

+### Expectations
+In my time at RMIT I hope to learn about the future of IT in terms of where we are headed, and what new technologies will come up and hopefully benefit us as a society.
+I am looking forward to developing my skills and opening up new career gateways, which in turn would lead to further connections and experience in the field.
+With technology changing and improving so rapidly, I feel as though I may be missing out on important developments, and so I hope that this course will inspire me to keep on top of this.

 You can use the [editor on GitHub](https://github.com/callumargent/ITProfile/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.